 You can enable Hibernate option from Control Panel.
 But, if Control Panel is not added to your Desktop Icons.
 Then, follow these steps first.

-- Select Control Panel and other icons that you want on the desktop.
+Select the Control Panel and other icons that you want on the desktop.

 Steps to Enable Hibernate on Windows 11.

-- To enable hibernate power option, do open Control Panel.
+To enable hibernate power option, open Control Panel.

-- Now, from the left side of options, click on “Choose what the power buttons do”.
+Now, from the left side of the options, click on “Choose what the power buttons do”.

 You can simply click on Hibernate option to put your Windows 11 PC/Laptop into Hibernate Mode.